How Much to Charge for dog sitting

 Your want to set your price high enough so you are not selling yourself short but still low enough to achieve a high volume of sales to spread your fixed costs over more visits.
 The key to getting this right is competitor research and A/B testing your prices during your sales calls.

-How to Research Your Competitor's Prices
+Research Your Competitor's Prices

-Later we will cover how to hone in on your optimal price by A/B testing your prices, but first you need a good starting point.
 The best way to get a good starting point for your prices is to research your competitors.

 I use an Excel workbook or Google Sheet to track the prices of my top competitors.
 Download the easy to use Price Research Spreadsheet using the button below.